 Lance often appears before the audience and delivers silly monologues about his relationship with his beloved Crab.
 Check out Lance's description of what happened when Crab got caught "a pissing" under the Duke's Table:

 all the chamber smelt him.
 'Out

 with the dog!' says one: 'What cur is that?' says

-whips the dogs: 'Friend,' quoth I,
+the fellow that whips the dogs.
+'Friend,' quoth I,

 'you mean to whip the dog?'
-'Ay, marry, do I,' quoth he.
-'You do him
+'Ay, marry, do I,'

 ''Twas I did the thing you wot of.'
 He makes me no

-of the chamber.
-How many masters would do this for
+many masters would do this for his servant?
+(4.4.20-30)

 Lance is not only funny and entertaining, but he's also incredibly loyal to his dog.
 Rather than allow Crab to be whipped, Lance takes the blame and a beating for supposedly wetting his pants.
 We also learn that Lance has endured other punishments for Crab's bad behavior.
-He stood in the stocks when Crab stole some "puddings" and he stood on a pillory when Crab killed a neighbor's geese (4.4.1).
+He stood in the stocks when Crab stole some "puddings" and he stood on a pillory when Crab killed a neighbor's geese (4.4.31).
 It seems like Lance's relationship with Crab is a parody of some of the romantic relationships in the play, don't you think?
 Like the loyal Julia, who follows Proteus to the ends of the earth and forgives his infidelity, Lance is completely devoted to his pooch.